ericmailr/twitter/README.md

 - Database creation
   sqlite

-- Todo Next

-Shoulda just left comments out of it... just tweets with ancestry gem

 - Features / Structure

 /signup: hit next, sent you verification code (enter it) skip this for now.